The Curse of "The Sticker on the Wall"

 Her brushstrokes will never be your brush strokes.

 The first step to avoiding the curse of "the sticker on the wall" is to COMPLETELY re-paint Heather's brushstrokes with your own.
-This can be done quite simply with my organic chunky background brush (included in THIS tutorial).
+This can be done quite simply with my organic chunky background brush (included in the membership).

 Let's look at the novice style painting again.
 Notice how the pup seems to float above the background.
 This is partly caused by not repainting the background, but there's another reason...